 - Want to wear a favorite shirt that’s dirty

 - Ran out of underwear

 I’m sure the list can go on and on, but notice there are several cues that will tell you to do laundry.
 All the cues also relate to the skill (doing laundry).

 For more trainings like this on prompts, purchase my Roadmap to ABA Parent Training on Prompts.
 New updates to Prompts will be available soon.
 If you already have Prompts, you’ll receive a notification to update your download for free once it’s available :)

-Prompting individuals through hierarchy of prompts to increase independence and success when teaching a new skill.
+Learn about different prompt types to increase independence when teaching a new skill.

 1 Parent Guide - What is ABA?
 (PDF)

 Bondy, A. (2017).
 Prompting, stimulus control, error correction: Why are they crucial to teaching in autism and why are we making so many mistakes?
 [Video webinar].
 Retrieved from https://www.abacnj.com/product/abacgivesabacliveccbss/

 Mayer, G., Sulzer-Azaroff, B. & Wallace, M. (2012).
 Behavior analysis for lasting change (2nd ed).
 Cornwall-on-Hudson, NY: Sloan Publishing, LLC.